Outstanding participation by IMFD at the ISWC 2024 International Semantic Web Conference

 Outstanding participation in IMFD research

-"At ISWC 2024, IMFD presented a framework for solving a number of graph query language functionalities.
-ISWC 2024, the IMFD presented a framework for solving a number of functionalities of query languages for graphs, which were developed on the latest ISO standard on these languages," comments Domagoj Vrgoč, IMFD researcher and IMC-UC academic.
+"At ISWC 2024, IMFD presented a framework for solving a number of query language functionalities for graphs, which were developed on top of the latest ISO standard on these languages," comments Domagoj Vrgoč, IMFD researcher and IMC-UC academic.
 "Prior to this work, there was no previous proposal on how to do this, as all previous alternatives were partial.
 The IMFD proposal is the only universal one, and in terms of performance, it is far superior to current solutions," he stresses.
 At the conference, Domagoj Vrgoč was recognized as "Best Research Track Senior PC Member", for his work in managing the peer review process.

-While SPARQL, in path queries, returns endpointsin Cypher, SQL/PGQ and GQL you get complete complete paths.
-In this paper, the proposal presents the first first framework to match endpoint and full path results in the fifteen modes of the SQL/PGQ and GQL standards.
+While SPARQL in path queries, returns endpoints, in Cypher, SQL/PGQ and GQL full paths are achieved.
+In this paper, the proposal presents the first first framework to match endpoint and full path results in all fifteen modes of SQL/PGQ and GQL standards.

 In Millenium DB, the data manager developed at IMFD that allows handling knowledge graphs with large volumes of information, the researchers prepared a complete implementation of this proposal, which can be tested at: https://mdb.imfd.cl/path_finder.

-IMFD researcher and U. Chile academic, Sebastián Ferrada, participated in the organizing committee of the Web and Publicity Chair, was highlighted as one of the most important "Outstanding PC members"and will participate as Proceedings & Metadata Chair of the 2025 conference, to be held in Nara, Japan.
-In addition, the poster Extracting Graphs from Tables via Conceptual Modelsin which he presents initial progress on a mapping to convert relational databases to graph databases, using the conceptual model of the database as a means to capture its underlying semantics.
+IMFD researcher and U. Chile academic, Sebastián Ferrada, participated in the organizing committee Web and Publicity Chair, was highlighted as one of the "Outstanding PC members", and will participate as Proceedings & Metadata Chair of the 2025 conference, to be held in Nara, Japan.
+In addition, the poster Extracting Graphs from Tables via Conceptual Models, in which he presents initial progress on a mapping to convert relational databases to graph databases, using the conceptual model of the database as a means to capture its underlying semantics.